apache/mesos/docs/authentication.md

   The default is `basic` (basic HTTP authentication), but additional modules can be added using the `--modules` option.

-* `--credentials` - The path to a text file which contains a list (in plaintext or JSON format) of accepted credentials.
+* `--credentials` - The path to a text file which contains a list of accepted credentials.
 This may be optional depending on the authenticator being used.

 ### Slave